Rilmxp/Library/README.md

 All http-requests are made to the Open Library APIs at https://openlibrary.org/developers/api

-The site is created programmatically with Javascript at loading.

 ## Description

 The website consists of a single page with a searchbox.